rafaelbco/plone_idioms/python.rst

 ^^^^^^^^^

 Many advise against the use of ``get_thing()`` style, in favor of just ``thing()``.
 We think that naming functions as verbs and variables as nouns is better for consistency.
+Otherwise everytime you encounter a noun (``thing``) you have to find out if its a variable or a function.

 Also, see this example:

 .. code-block:: python